 The Phoenix CTMS is an extensive application dedicated to run on enterprise hardware to serve many users.
 If you however want to take a look and try it, there is an automated installation procedure for creating a local environment.
 The few steps below do not require any special IT skills and will result in getting an encapsulated Phoenix CTMS server up and running eg. on the desktop computer (6GB RAM, some GB free disk space and 2 CPU cores recommended).

-- Download deb_9_13_phoenix.ova.
-It represents a vanilla Debian Stretch 9 (Linux) virtual machine image with minimum base packages plus a bootstrap script placed to launch the Phoenix CTMS installation procedure.
-This installation script was also tested to work with Ubuntu 16.04 (eg. as provided by Amazon E2C ami-2581aa40).
+- Download deb_11_2_phoenix.ova.
+It is a vanilla Debian 11 (Linux) virtual machine image with minimum base packages plus a bootstrap script placed to launch the Phoenix CTMS installation procedure.

 - Open .ova with the virtualization software, and power on the virtual machine.

 - Network connectivity is vital for installation and operation.
 The virtual machine uses a bridged network interface, which optains its own IP address via DHCP.
 When prompted regarding the unknown preset network interface, just change it to the one available on your computer, which is suggested by default.

 - After startup, the linux console shows the standard login promt.
 Login in once with username phoenix, password phoenix.
 The installation procedure will start immediately and therefore requires confirmation by providing the password phoenix one more time.